Menu

 Maths:

 At Oaklands we teach through the White Rose scheme.
-We will start the year by revisiting Place Value bedfore moving on to written and mental methods for the four operations.
+We will start the term by teaching ratio before moving on to decimals and percentages.

 Science:

-In Science, we will be exploring The Circulatory System, this will be achieved through a blend of theoretical learning and practical investigations.
-We will be learning about the heart, blood vessels, blood and how to maintain a healthy heart with exercise and diet.
+In Science, we will be exploring Electrical Circuits and Components, this will be achieved through a blend of theoretical learning and practical investigations.
+We will be learning about which components can be added or removed from circuits and what effect this has.

 Computing: